Rules And Regulations

 Rule 15: Accommodation Rules

-Accommodations are for designated evenings only.
-Teams must negotiate additional nights themselves.
+1. Accommodations are provided for designated evenings only.

 Rule 16: Downtime Conduct